 Navigable Waters and The Jones Act

 Seamen must work on navigable waters in order to be protected by the Jones Act, meaning their main job function must be offshore or on a vessel that’s moored to a dock but capable of navigating on water.
-In other words, the vessel must be “in navigation,” meaning that it’s not being built, its construction has been completed, and its being used for work purposes.
-A vessel that’s being repaired still counts a vessel that’s “in navigation” since it’s usually still on the water, yet docked.
+In other words, the vessel must be “in navigation,” meaning that it’s not being built, its construction has been completed, and it is being used for work purposes.
+A vessel that’s being repaired still counts as a vessel that’s “in navigation” since it’s usually still on the water, yet docked.

 Contribution to the Work of the Vessel

 Contributing to the work of the vessel is a tricky definition as any seamen who works on a vessel, regardless of job function, is contributing to the work of the vessel.
-However, this term is often confusing to taken to mean that the employee must somehow contribute to the working “function” of the vessel, whereas it actually means anyone who works on a vessel in navigable waters is contributing.
+However, this term is often confusing to be taken to mean that the employee must somehow contribute to the working “function” of the vessel, whereas it actually means anyone who works on a vessel in navigable waters is contributing.
 As mentioned earlier, this can include barbers, bartenders, cooks, stewards, and more.